An anonymous method in C# is a method that has no name and allows us to create delegate instances without writing a separate method.

 What is Anonymous Method in C#?

-It can be created using the delegate keyword with the optional parameters and can be assigned to a variable of the delegate type.
+• You can create an anonymous method using the delegate keyword with optional parameters.
+It can be assigned to a variable of the delegate type.

-An anonymous method is useful when we want to hook an action directly to an event without separately creating an event handler.
+• They are useful when you want to directly associate an action with an event without creating a separate event handler function.

 The following is the syntax to declare an anonymous method in C#.